LisaKVW/The-Dutch-Chef/ReadMe.md

 ## Description
-App find delicious recipes and read restaurant reviews.
+Site to find delicious recipes and read restaurant reviews.

 ## Technologies used